 Top 10 Requirements for a Developer Portal

-When you build a developer center, you’ve got tough customers.
+When you build a developer center or developer portal, you’ve got tough customers.
 They’re developers, after all.
 They either know precisely what they want, in which case they will demand that you deliver exactly what you advertise.
 Or they don’t know what they want at all, in which case you have to educate them in the most painless way possible, and make onboarding easy and fun.

 For our purposes, a developer center consists of all the programmatic access and supporting tools and documentation that allow developers to build applications based on your stuff. (‘Stuff’ is a technical term.)